shyim/FroshAlgolia/readme.md

-Algolia for Shopware
+SwAlgolia - Algolia plugin for Shopware
 =====
-This plugin integrates the high-performance search cluster [Algolia](https://www.algolia.com/) in your Shopware system.
+This plugin integrates the high-performance search cluster [Algolia](https://www.algolia.com/) in your [Shopware](https://www.shopware.de) system.

 Algolia Search allows full-text searches over tons of records within microseconds.
 This ensures a great UX for your customers and high click-through rates on your search results.